Marwan-Mostafa/Frontend/layout_page/README.md

 # ☕ Coffee Masters

-A simple, elegant coffee ordering web page built with **HTML5** and **CSS3**.
+A simple layout, elegant coffee ordering web page built with **HTML5** and **CSS3**.
-This project demonstrates semantic HTML structure, form handling, and clean design principles.
+This project demonstrates semantic HTML structure, form handling, and clean design principles and uses some features of the CSS like Grid.

 ---